 Racked deadlifts might sound weird, maybe even impossible, especially when you’re thinking barbell.
 But, we’re talking kettlebells here.
-I’m going to tell you why including this exercise in your WODs, or training, is going to be so such a huge benefit to your athletes’ progression, squat technique, and squat mobility. (full exercise name: Racked Squat Deadlift)
+I’ll explain why including this exercise in your WODs, or training, is going to be such a huge benefit to your athletes’ progression, squat technique, and squat mobility. (full exercise name: Racked Squat Deadlift)

 First, let me show you what a racked deadlift looks like:

 - One side has the elbow extended and weight hanging

 - One side has the elbow flexed and weight supported

 - Two different forces pulling on the torso